Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Results

+As motivated in our \textit{RQ1}, one of the fundamental economic aspects of recommender systems is their underlying objective, as it directly shapes which products are highlighted for consumers and influences sellers’ rewards and game directions.
+Among the commonly considered objectives are \textit{Revenue-Maximization}, which seeks to increase total platform-wide revenue and thereby aligns with the platform’s economic interests through commission fees, and \textit{Utility-Maximization}, which aims to enhance consumer utility, potentially benefiting the platform by fostering consumer retention \citep{compiani2024online, feldman2022customer, derakhshan2022product, ursu2018power}.

+To evaluate how different objectives influence the dynamics of the algorithmic game, we conduct a series of numerical experiments.
+Specifically, we compare the equilibrium outcomes of the game (prices, overall revenue, and consumer utility) under three distinct scenarios as specified in Section \ref{subsec: Recsys_main}: (i) a revenue-maximization recommender system, (ii) a utility-maximization recommender system, and (iii) a baseline scenario that does not incorporate recommendation optimization as a point of reference.

-For each scenario, we run the simulations 50 times and observe the pricing games for the same number of periods (3,500,000 periods\footnote{Note that Q-learning agents often exhibit slow convergence due to the fact that only one element is updated in each period \citep{calvano2020artificial}.
-Additionally, as depicted in Figure \ref{fig:learn_base}, the game's duration influences only the magnitude, not the direction, of either collusive or competitive pricing decisions.}).
-At each period, we calculate the mean price and profit of Seller 1 over 50 simulation runs.
-Subsequently, we present the averaged values of these means over the last 1,000 periods in Table \ref{tab:table_base}.
-The corresponding standard deviations are shown in parentheses to provide insight into end-game fluctuations.
+For each scenario, we conduct 50 simulation runs, each spanning 3,000,000 periods\footnote{Q-learning agents often converge slowly because only one element is updated in each period \citep{calvano2020artificial}.
+However, as shown in Figure \ref{fig:learn_base}, the game's duration primarily affects the magnitude of the effects rather than their qualitative direction.}.
+At each period, we record the average price and revenue for the three sellers, as well as the average consumer utility across all consumers.
+These values are then averaged over the 50 runs, and their means from the final 1,000 periods are reported in Table \ref{tab:table_base}.
+Standard deviations, presented in parentheses, provide insight into the degree of end-game fluctuation.

-The findings reveal distinct outcomes for three different recommender systems.
-Specifically, the profit-based recommender system demonstrates a reinforcing effect on algorithmic collusion, leading to higher prices (1.9183) and profits (0.2250) among sellers.
-Conversely, the demand-based recommender system exhibits the capacity to mitigate algorithmic collusion tendencies, resulting in relatively lower pricing decisions (1.4787) and profits (0.1479).